Okay, you've seen this kind of promise before. An unbelievably simple solution that offers oodles of payback.

-And it’s been one of the key elements that has helped me build my natural health copywriting business into what is now my family’s only source of income – and a good one at that.
+And it's been one of the key elements that's helped me build my natural health copywriting business into what is now my family's only source of income – and a good one at that.

-Better yet, it’s also the element that has allowed me to build my business to this solid position without sacrificing family.
+Better yet, it's also the element that has allowed me to build my business to this solid position without sacrificing family time.

 So what is this magical line?
 Here it is:

 Office Hours: Monday – Friday 8:30 am – 3:30 pm or by appointment

 Are you disappointed?

 Don't be because it's a lot more powerful than it looks.

 I just finished a coaching class with the master copywriter, Dan Kennedy.
 He's probably one of the most highly paid copywriters in the world, commanding $18,800 for a single day of consulting.
 And that's even before he puts pen to paper!
 (Then his fees are in the millions.)